Automated and Electric Vehicles Act

 Rating (Property in Common Occupation) and Council Tax (Empty Dwellings) Bill

 The bill aims to allow local authorities to charge up to a 100 per cent council tax premium for long-term empty dwellings.
 The bill had its third reading, a chance to 'tidy up' the bill and make changes, in the Lords on Wednesday 18 July.

 The bill became law on 23 May.
 It extends existing powers to develop, amend and oversee regulations related to the licensing of smart meters for gas and electricity usage.

 Four new ad hoc committees were appointed and began their inquiries:

 Economic Affairs Committee

 During debates, members are able to put their experience to good use, discussing current issues and drawing the government's attention to concerns.
-Recent debates include the following:
+Subjects covered in recent debates include:

 Image: House of Lords 2018 / Photography by Roger Harris